 We provide long-term, stock-based incentive awards, in the form of Restricted Stock Units (RSUs), performance-contingent RSUs (PRSUs) pursuant to the Nature's Sunshine Products, Inc. Amended and Restated 2012 Stock Incentive Plan (the "2012 Incentive Plan").
+Equity target values were split with 50% of awards granted in the form of RSUs and 50% in PRSUs.

-2022 Time-based RSU Awards
+2023 Time-based RSU Awards

-In 2022, we granted time-based RSUs to Mr. Moorehead, Mr. Baty, and Mr. Gonzalez on July 21, 2022; and to Mr. Jones on December 19, 2022.
-All RSUs granted on July 21, 2022 and December 19, 2022 vest in three equal installments over each year of service, measured from the grant date, and subject to the NEOs continued employment with the Company.
+In 2023, we granted time-based RSUs to Mr. Moorehead, Mr. Jones, and Mr. Gonzalez on April 20, 2023.
+All RSUs vest in three equal installments over each year of service, measured from the grant date, and subject to the NEOs continued employment with the Company.
 The number of time-based RSUs granted to each NEO was determined by dividing the dollar value of the grant amount by our closing stock price on the grant date.

-2022 PRSU Awards
+2023 PRSU Awards